pardhavreddy0312/pardhavreddy0312/README.md

-#Hi, I'm Pardhav Reddy
+# Hi, I'm Pardhav Reddy

-Artificial Intelligence & Data Science Undergraduate at Amrita Vishwa Vidyapeetham
+Artificial Intelligence & Data Science Undergraduate at Amrita Vishwa Vidyapeetham, Coimbatore

 Focused on building intelligent systems at the intersection of AI, Cybersecurity, Robotics, and Cyber-Physical Systems.